Sweet Dreams Begin with Breathing: Dreaming and Sleep Apnea

 Had a dream last night that I’m standing alone in a small room.
 Out of nowhere I pull a straw out from my pocket.
 I close one side of it with my hand, while the other I put in my mouth.
 Then I start to suck in all the air to try and suffocate myself.
 I did that a total of four times and felt my heart pounding and hurting because of a lack of oxygen.
 I woke up after the fourth time in a panic and my heart was pounding as though I was suffocating in my sleep, too.

 That sure looks to me like a dream about an obstructed airway.
 A straw can symbolize an airway, and in the dream he closes the straw and can’t breathe through it.
 You, as the dreamer, are a participant in the story and act out the symbolism.
 You follow a script written subconsciously.
 When the dreamer closes off one end of the straw and tries to breathe through it, he acts out symbolism.
-A breathing issue is the most likely source or stimulus received by his dreaming mind and translated into symbolic imagery and action.
+His dreaming mind receives information from the body and translates to symbolic imagery and action.

 Notice there’s no story before or after that scene, just the action with the straw and the physical response.
 That suggests to me the scene was inserted into another dream in response to the blocked airway.
 Pardon the interruption but we have an emergency here, says the dreaming mind, and it creates the imagery of breathing through the straw.
 Notice also the dream’s setting: in a small room, alone.
 Great way to open the scene.
 And a great way to symbolize his body and its condition at the time of the dream.